jmmoser/thingworx-jest/README.md

 ### Usage
 After installation, you may reuse this script in any service on any thing/template/shape by including the following snippet at the beginning of the service:
 ```javascript
 /** import { expect, describe, test } */
 eval(Things['JestFramework'].importScript())(this); // jshint ignore:line
 ```

+Make sure to set the output of the service to INFOTABLE.

 *Note:* I typically create a separate service on each of my things/templates/shapes called *__UNIT_TESTS__ThingName* which runs all of the unit tests for the entity's services.